Dragoon-Lab/LaitsV3/documentation/major-modes.md

 will want to use up class time to go through the introduction.
 See [Bug #2156](http://www.andestutor.org/bugzilla/show_bug.cgi?id=2156).

 ## STUDENT mode ##

+Check and Demo buttons are enabled on all tabs.
+They provide immediate red/green feedback and a bottom-out hint.

 ## AUTHOR mode ##